LailaHazazi/Robot-arm-simulation-on-ROS/README.md

 ///
 Some problems I encountered:
    - E: Unable to correct problems, you have held broken packages. >>> The solve: https://youtu.be/8Mifs6eRK40?si=j2xy3BwF6mdiJCPv ....
-    ..... - I encountered the error "catkin_: command not found"
+    ..... - :I encountered the error "catkin_: command not found"
                                                               ///

 # First: Create a workspace by using catkin_make